IMG_0002.jpg

 The Artist

-Some of Aquaboogy's two decades of credits include: Grandmaster Flash (The Get Down), Digable Planets, Kanye West, Pitbull, Ne-Yo, A Tribe Called Red, i-Luminate from America's Got Talent, Dr. Pepper's "One in a Billion" Nat'l Commercial (also featuring Misty Copeland); Turk-Cell Int'l Commercial (also featuring Hedo Turkoglu from the Orlando Magic); he’s toured the world with the Off Broadway show, "Break, The Urban Funk Spectacular" from NYC; he's worked as a professional robot/mime and entertainer for The Clevelander Hotel in South Beach, Hard Rock Casino, Cirque Du Soliel, HBO & The Miami Int'l Airport.
-He's performed for Donald Trump's "High Rollers Club" (Trump Towers Atlantic City); he's performed alongside music legends like Cindy Lauper, Nice and Smooth, Tony Touch and Fab-Five-Freddy.
+Some of Aquaboogy's two decades of credits include: Flo-Rida, Grandmaster Flash (The Get Down), Digable Planets, Kanye West, Pitbull, Ne-Yo, A Tribe Called Red, i-Luminate (from America's Got Talent), Newcleus, Dr. Pepper's "One in a Billion" Nat'l Commercial (also featuring Misty Copeland); Turk-Cell Int'l Commercial (also featuring Hedo Turkoglu from the Orlando Magic); he’s toured the world with the Off Broadway show, "Break, The Urban Funk Spectacular" from NYC; he's worked as a professional robot/mime and entertainer for The Clevelander Hotel in South Beach, Hard Rock Casino, Cirque Du Soliel, HBO & The Miami Int'l Airport.
+He's performed for Donald Trump's "High Rollers Club" (Trump Towers Atlantic City) and at the Mar-a-Largo Ballroom with Cirque Du Soleil; he's performed alongside music legends like Cindy Lauper, Nice and Smooth, Tony Touch and Fab-Five-Freddy.
 He worked with underground artists like: Lyric's Born, RJD2, Metal Headz, Aphrodite, Diverse, TC Islam, DJ Monk (from Rabbit in the Moon) performing at legendary events like: Zen Fest, Bob Marley Festival, Future Sounds of Breaks and many more.
 He's been on VH1, MTV, MTV Asia, MTV Australia, Latin Billboard Awards; he choreographed the red carpet intro to the Premios Juventud International Award Show in 2008 with Kilo (aka Down) and his hit "Lean like a Cholo"; worked two contracts with Carnival Cruises onboard the Carnival Inspiration; he's been a featured instructor for Rennie Harris’s "Illadelph Legends"; he was the only US soloist in the Sadler Well's "Breakin' Convention" 2015 US tour; he showcased a piece featuring his dance company Nu Paradigm Entertainment in the 2016 US tour.
 Aquaboogy starred in, choreographed and wrote an independent “musical” short film set in the 1940’s called “Enter the Zoot Suit Riot” that made it into the Cannes Short Film Corner in 2018.
 The film was based on a book he wrote and recently published, “The Rebirth of Kool.”
-He’s been a faculty instructor for the historical “American Dance Festival” at Duke University and currently is the Artistic Director for Asheville’s and Western North Carolina’s premier world music festival called “Lake Eden Arts Festival” (or L.E.A.F).
+He’s been a faculty instructor for the historical “American Dance Festival” at Duke University and is the former Artistic Director for Asheville’s and Western North Carolina’s premier world music & arts festival called “Lake Eden Arts Festival” (or L.E.A.F).

 "Aquaboogy...a master of Popping & Locking known for his creative robotic movements and unequaled fluidity..."